AbdulManan30/Auto-Reply-Bot/README.md

 ## 🧠 How It Works

-1. Focuses Brave browser using `wmctrl`
+1. Focuses any browser using `wmctrl`
 2. Selects a portion of the screen containing chat
 3. Copies text using `pyautogui`
 4. Extracts the last message and checks the sender